KyleBeebe/KyleBeebe.github.io/index.md

     <a href="https://github.com/KyleBeebe/PMQuadtree">Repository</a>
     <br/>

-Program in Java based around the PMQuadtree datastructure by Hanan Samet.
-It is a polygonal map that partitions the space based on keys.
+Program in Java based around the PMQuadtree data structure by Hanan Samet.
+It is a trie based polygonal map that partitions the space based on keys.
 The project involved mapping cities as points and roads + airports as edges connecting cities.
 The application finds the shortest route between the cities using Dijkstra's algorithm.
   </p>